Q. What trails are wheelchair accessible?

 Cathedral Mountain 1

 Emerald Pools 7

 Observation Point 2

 East Rim Trail 1

 Checkerboard Mesa 1

 Q. Who built the trails in the park?
 Was it the CCC?

 A. The Watchman Trail and Canyon Overlook Trail were the only trails constructed by the CCC (Civilian Conservation Corps).
-The Watchman was completed in 1934, and Canyon Overlook in the early 1930s.
+The Watchman was completed in 1934, and Canyon Overlook in 1933.
 Most other trails in the park were started by early settlers of the area and improved by the NPS or were built by the NPS in the 1920s.